oetiker/znapzend/README.md

 Configuration
 -------------

 Use the [znapzendzetup](doc/znapzendzetup.pod) program to define your backup settings.
+They will be stored directly in dataset properties, and will cover both local snapshot schedule and any number of destinations to send snapshots to (as well as potentially different retention policies on those destinations).
+You can enable recursive configuration, so the settings would apply to all datasets under the one you configured explicitly.

 For remote backup, znapzend uses ssh.
-Make sure to configure password free login for ssh to the backup target host.
+Make sure to configure password-free login (authorized keys) for ssh to the backup target host with an account sufficiently privileged to manage its ZFS datasets under a chosen destination root.

+For local or remote backup, znapzend can use mbuffer to level out the bursty nature of ZFS send and ZFS receive features, so it is quite beneficial even for local backups into another pool (e.g. on removable media or a NAS volume).
+It is also configured among the options set by znapzendzetup per dataset.
+Note that in order to use larger (multi-gigabyte) buffers you should point your configuration to a 64-bit binary of the mbuffer program.

 Running
 -------